vasern/fsm/README.md

 - [Contribute](#contribute)
 ---

-## Current Status
+## Development Status

 FSM is in development mode and is not production ready.
 A few APIs might need updated.

+You can try FSM with [Make](https://en.wikipedia.org/wiki/Make_(software)) scripts including:
+- `example`: compile the `example.cpp` file.
+Run `./example {command} {repeat}`
+    - command: `run_write` to write records, or `run_read` to read records.
+    - repeat(optional, default 1,000,000): number of records will be write/read
+- `tests`: compile and run tests
+- `cleanup`: remove all example, tests and data file generated.

 ## Performance

-Results are conducted in a Macbook Pro 2014, 2.6 GHz i5, 8GB RAM on a 250GB Flash Storage.
+Results are conducted in a Macbook Pro 2014, 2.6 GHz i5, 8GB RAM, and with a 250GB Flash Storage.
+Each tests will be run 3 times.
 The results will give you an idea about FSM performance.
 You can find the source code at `fsmtests/example.cpp`.

 ### Write